-When admiring Petra, the words of Dean Burgon’s famous poem comes to mind: “Match me such marvel save in Eastern clime, a rose-red city half as old as time.”
-The rose city’s appeal is famous for its multicolored sandstone and genuine Nabatean architecture, making it one of the most archaeological treasures in the Middle East and the world.
+When admiring Petra, the words of Dean Burgon’s famous poem come to mind: “Match me such marvel save in Eastern clime, a rose-red city half as old as time.”
+The Rose City in Jordan is famous for its multicoloured sandstone and genuine Nabatean architecture, making it one of the most archaeological treasures in the Middle East and the world.

 Start at the Obelisk Tomb and Bab Al-Siq Triclinium

-As soon as you arrive at the Visitors’ Centre, this beautiful monument is first to welcome you.
-The triclinium is a chamber with three benches, which the Nabateans used to honor the dead by sacrificing feasts every year.
-It also neighbors the Egyptian-influenced Obelisk Tomb.
-Bab As-Siq, or the door of the Siq, is also the gate to the main entrance to Petra, from which your 1200-meters-long journey begins.
+As soon as you arrive at the Visitor Centre, this beautiful monument is first to welcome you.
+The triclinium is a chamber with three benches, which the Nabateans used to honour the dead by sacrificing feasts every year.
+It also neighbours the Egyptian-influenced Obelisk Tomb.
+Bab Al-Siq, or the door of the Siq, is also the gate to the main entrance to Petra, from which your 1,200m-long (3,937ft) journey begins.

-The long, deep, and narrow gorge of natural golden beauty is now soaring 80 meters abo your head.
-Whether going through by foot, cart, or camel, you will be witnessing the typical bizarre-looking formations of Petra throughout all your 1200-meters-long ride.
-The Nabateans were the architects of their time, and they carved water channels, dams, and niches into rock, which, if you happened to visit Petra on a rainy day, you might as well see them in function.
+The long, deep and narrow gorge of natural golden beauty is soaring 80m (262ft) above your head.
+Whether passing through by foot, cart or camel, you will be witnessing the typical bizarre-looking formations of Petra on your 1200m-long (3,937ft) journey.
+The Nabateans were the architects of their time, and they carved water channels, dams and niches into rock, which, if you happen to visit Petra on a rainy day, you might see in action.

 Before your walk through the Siq has come to an end, the famous Treasury will start emerging bit by bit from behind the rosy rocks.
-When coming face-to-face with the 43-meter-high monument, you will immediately feel dwarfed.
-Al-Khazneh was carved in the 1st century as a tomb for a Nabatean king, later used as a temple.
+When coming face-to-face with the 43m-high (141ft) monument, you will immediately feel dwarfed.
+Al-Khazneh was carved in the first century as a tomb for a Nabatean king and later used as a temple.
 Unfortunately, you are not allowed to enter the Treasury for fear of wreckage.

-Seeing the Treasury in daylight is an overwhelming experience, but paying a night visit will lift you into another magical dimension, where hundreds of candles are illuminated to guide your path through the Siq and to the glorious Treasury.
+Seeing the Treasury in daylight is an overwhelming experience, but paying it a night visit will lift you into another magical dimension, as hundreds of candles are illuminated to guide your path through the Siq and to the glorious Treasury.

-Reward Yourself with the Best View from the High Palace of Sacrifice
+Reward yourself with the best views from the High Place of Sacrifice

-The spectacular view of Petra down below, seen from the High Palace of Sacrifice is worth every step of the 100 flights of stone steps.
-You will be standing tall on holy ground for the Nabateans, on which they used to hold religious ceremonies honoring their gods.
+The spectacular view of Petra down below seen from the High Place of Sacrifice is worth taking each of the many stone steps leading up to it.
+You will be standing tall on holy ground, where the Nabateans used to hold religious ceremonies honouring their gods.

 Tired of walking?
-You can always take a carriage and stroll through the long Siq while sitting comfortably and admiring the non-measurable height of the cobblestone walls.
+You can always take a horse carriage and explore the long Siq while sitting comfortably and admiring the non-measurable height of the cobblestone walls.
 Enjoy your journey to the famous Treasury in a magic horse ride.

-End Your Journey by Mounting 800 Stairs to the Monastery, Al-Deir
+End your journey by mounting 800 stairs to the Monastery, Ad-Deir

-By the time you have reached the Monastery, you might as well stay for a couple of minutes and witness one of Earth’s most beautiful sunsets.
+By the time you have reached the Monastery, you might as well stay for a couple of minutes and witness one of the most beautiful sunsets on Earth.
 Watch the cold cobblestones turn rose gold under the sun’s last beams.

 A journey through Petra can never be complete without riding on the back of the ship of the desert.
-Petra’s Bedouins are like any desert people of Jordan; humble, generous, and multilingual.
+Petra’s Bedouins are like any desert people of Jordan; humble, generous and multilingual.
 Some Bedouins can speak up to seven languages fluently, learned only by engaging with visiting tourists.
-So when asking for a camel ride, they will always be there making sure you are safe and sound.
+So, when you ask for a camel ride, they will always be there making sure you are safe and sound.